Ccarm17/LawnHouse/README.md

 # LawnHouse
-Smart greenhouse intended for plant trials.
+Smart greenhouse intended for plant trials. and things